 Always read reviews from the last 6 months.
 Hotel quality in Barranquilla swings with ownership changes and renovations.
 A 2022 glowing review doesn’t mean the 2026 property is the same.

-For stays over 7 nights, email the hotel directly and ask for a corporate or extended-stay rate – many properties quietly offer 10–20% off rack on longer bookings.
+For stays over 7 nights, email the hotel directly and ask for a corporate or extended-stay rate, many properties quietly offer 10 to 20% off rack on longer bookings.

 Cash or credit card?
 Credit cards are universal at any hotel worth booking, but pesos go further at markets and taxis.
-Most ATMs have a 400,000–600,000 COP withdrawal limit; plan for multiple withdrawals if you’re staying more than a few days.
+Most ATMs have a 400,000 to 600,000 COP withdrawal limit; plan for multiple withdrawals if you’re staying more than a few days.

 Further reading on this site